USCqserver/OpenQuantumTools.jl/README.md

 More information about `Julia`'s package manager can be found at [Pkg.jl](https://julialang.github.io/Pkg.jl/v1/).

 ## ODE Solvers
 This package relies on [DifferentialEquations.jl](http://docs.juliadiffeq.org/latest/) to solve any ODEs.
 For the master equation solvers to work correctly, `DifferentialEquations` needs to be loaded.
 However, if ME solvers are not needed in your project, this package can still be loaded separately for other functionalities.

+## Additional Examples
+More examples can be found in the [example folder](./example).